cmu-delphi/delphi-epidata/docs/api/covidcast-signals/doctor-visits.md

-Due to changes in medical-seeking behavior on holidays, this data source has upward spikes in the fraction of doctor's visits that are COVID-related around major holidays (e.g. Memorial Day, July 4, Labor Day, etc.).
+Due to changes in medical-seeking behavior on holidays, this data source has upward spikes in the fraction of doctor's visits that are COVID-related around major holidays (e.g., Memorial Day, July 4, Labor Day, etc.).
 These spikes are not necessarily indicative of a true increase of COVID-like illness in a location.